vgratian/cosine/README.md

 Done.
 Average runtime: 0.0025 s.
 Similarity: -1.0.
 ```

 So what if we delegate the calculation completely to `sklearn`?
 My last experiment was to use `sklearn.metrics.pairwise.cosine_similarity` as a method (see my comments in `cos_sim_sk_test.py` for how it is done).
-Slightly better but still 10x slower than simply using numpy arrays _and_ a not-so-accurate result.
+Slightly better but still 10x slower than simply using NumPy arrays _and_ a not-so-accurate result.

 ```
 $ python cos_sim_np_test.py
-one.
+Done.
 Average runtime: 0.0021 s.
 Similarity: -1.0000000000000024.
 ```